 Gum disease, also known as periodontal disease or periodontitis, is quite common and can often have devastating effects.
 While brushing and flossing can help prevent gum disease, professional dental care is often necessary to detect and prevent serious issues.

 At Dr. Robert Rosenfeld’s Solana Beach practice, we offer gum disease treatment for our patients.
 We also strive to provide our patients with the information and treatment necessary for preventing gum disease altogether.
 Don’t let gum disease turn into a more serious issue that can have lasting and damaging effects on your body.

-When it comes to gum disease, there are actually three different stages: gingivitis, periodontitis, and advanced periodontitis.
-Though each one is more severe than the last, all stages of gum disease start with inflammation in the gum line.
-As the issue progresses, the inflammation spreads and affects the teeth-supporting bone, which is why tooth loss is often a result.
+Gum disease occurs in three stages: gingivitis, periodontitis, and advanced periodontitis.
+Though each one is more severe than the last, all stages of gum disease start with inflammation in the gumline.
+As the issue progresses, the inflammation spreads and affects the jawbone, which is why gum disease often results in tooth loss.

 Signs and Symptoms of Gum Disease

 Although bleeding gums are a tell-tale sign of gum disease, several signs and symptoms may point toward periodontitis.
 Gum disease is often painless, so some patients may not recognize they have it, which only gives the disease time to progress.

 In an effort to treat gums disease as early as possible, keep an eye out for the following signs and symptoms:

 - Constant bad breath or bad taste in the mouth.

 - Increased tooth sensitivity.